mayurnewase/mayurnewase/README.md

 - 🌱 I’m currently learning drums
 - 👯 I’m looking to collaborate on hobby projects
 - 🤔 I’m looking for help with making products using pretrained ml models
-- 💬 Ask me about machine learning model infrastructure deployments
+- 💬 Ask me about machine learning model infrastructure and deployments
 - 📫 How to reach me [linkedin](https://www.linkedin.com/in/mayur-newase)